mitkof6/task-space/readme.md

 coordinates, closed kinematics chains and complex joint configurations (e.g. shoulder, knee) [4].

 Examples can be found in the src/taskspace/examples folder.
+Results are stored in the data/results dir.
+All models are located in the data/ dir.

 - ExampleTaskBasedControl.cpp: a minimum working example of controlling a single body in task space